2ndkauboy/campaign-archive-block-for-mailchimp/README.md

 ## Changelog

 ### 1.0.3
-* Remove horizontal margin from the unorderes list as well
+* Remove horizontal margin from the unordered list as well

 ### 1.0.2
 * Optimize frontend CSS and remove horizontal margin from the list